pathwar/pathwar.net/README.md

 ##### If it was a school session, you should :

-* ensure your team on the portal and on the intranet are the same,
+* ensure your team members on the portal and on the intranet are the same (we don't care about team names),
-* ensure your School Specific Login is set to your login_x on https://portal.pathwar.net/#/account,
+* ensure your *School Specific Login* is set to your *login_x* on https://portal.pathwar.net/#/account,

 ##### How am I evaluated ?